submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 A base image `quay.io/submariner/shipyard-dapper-base` is created from Shipyard and contains all the tooling to build other projects and run tests in a consistent environment.

-Shipyard has several folders at the root of the project, with different usages:
+Shipyard has several folders at the root of the project:
 * **package:** Contains the ingredients to build the base image.
 * **scripts:** Contains general scripts for Shipyard make targets.
   * **shared:** Contains all the shared scripts that projects can consume.
 These are copied into the base image under `$SCRIPTS_DIR`.